Psychological inertia: Endowment effect

 The endowment effect, i.e. greater value being placed on objects that are owned than those that are not, has been shown to be caused by loss aversion.
 This was demonstrated in Daniel Kahneman's study in 1990 where participants who were given a mug demanded, on average, around seven dollars to part with it.
 Whereas, individuals who were not given a mug were only willing to spend, on average, around three dollars on the same mug.
 This therefore demonstrated that losses exert a greater impact than gains.
 However, it could also be seen as evidence for psychological inertia as the participants were provided with the same objects and therefore, as they were indifferent to them, they chose to maintain the status quo as there was no incentive to trade.

 Inability to break with tradition

 The 1998 article "Psychological Inertia" by James Kowalick refers to a company where the president was displeased that company management had little knowledge of what was going on in the manufacturing department.
 The management team was not approachable and looked down on employees that were not managers.
 "Remaining behind the sacred doors of one's managerial office had become quite a tradition."
-To address this issue, the president asked each manager to present a manufacturing procedure in detail at the staff meeting, having the other managers asking, penetrating questions.
+To address this issue, the president asked each manager to present a manufacturing procedure in detail at the staff meeting while the other managers asked penetrating questions.
 As a result, in short time, managers were on the production floor learning the procedures.
 This form of PI represents "cultural and traditional programming".